junrrein/pdfslicer/README.md

 # Linux

-PDF Slicer is currently being submitted to [Flathub](https://flathub.org).
-[Stay tuned](https://github.com/junrrein/pdfslicer/issues/2)!
+You can install PDF Slicer using Flatpak.
+[Get it from Flathub](https://flathub.org/apps/details/com.github.junrrein.PDFSlicer).

 # Windows